-9. Once CA completely injected, immediately switch stop cock to sterile water and inject the rest of the contents 10.
-After 2cc of sterile water injected, remove needle from GV while still injecting the final amounts of water^K 11.
-Once needle is retracted, remove injector catheter from working channel 12.
-Monitor injection site for 5-10 seconds before assessing other areas for injection^L k.
-Ideally, this will clear the injector needle of any remaining CA and help avoid needle impaction into the gastric varices (GV) while removing the needle. l.
-Some oozing from the site is expected but is typically minimal and self-limited.
-Clean Up 1.
-Once the endoscope is removed wash the working channel with acetone ^M m.
-Acetone (nail polish remover) is a strong astringent that will help break up polymerized CA. 2.
-Once the working channel is clear inspect the outside of the endoscope and scrub any CA residue with an acetone soaked gauze or sponge 3.
-Endoscopes should then be processed per normal standard protocols
+- 9. Once CA completely injected, immediately switch stop cock to sterile water and inject the rest of the contents - 10.
+After 2cc of sterile water injected, remove needle from GV while still injecting the final amounts of water^K - 11.
+Once needle is retracted, remove injector catheter from working channel - 12.
+Monitor injection site for 5-10 seconds before assessing other areas for injection^L

+- k.
+Ideally, this will clear the injector needle of any remaining CA and help avoid needle impaction into the gastric varices (GV) while removing the needle. - I. Some oozing from the site is expected but is typically minimal and self-limited.

+Clean Up

+- 1. Once the endoscope is removed wash the working channel with acetone $^{\!\scriptscriptstyle{M}}$ - 2.
+Once the working channel is clear inspect the outside of the endoscope and scrub any CA residue with an acetone soaked gauze or sponge - 3.
+Endoscopes should then be processed per normal standard protocols - 4.
+If endoscope withdrawn between injections to clean/remove CA reside, ensure endoscope is completely dry of acetone prior tore-intubation of the esophagus m.
+Acetone (nail polish remover) is a strong astringent that will help break up polymerized CA.